Skip to content

 Comptroller object 7239 must be used.

-6. Original contract was not a major consulting services contract, and the original contract and the renewal contract have a reasonably foreseeable value totaling $15,000, or $25,000 for an institution of higher education, other than a public junior college, or less These requirements apply to a purchase voucher if: (1) the voucher requests a payment under a consulting services contract that was originally not a major consulting services contract, and (2) the contract has been renewed, and (3) the original contract and the renewal contract have a reasonably foreseeable value totaling $15,000, or $25,000 for an institution or higher education, other than a public junior college, or less.
+6. Original contract was not a major consulting services contract, and the original contract and the renewal contract have a reasonably foreseeable value totaling $15,000 or less, ($25,000 or less for an institution of higher education, other than a public junior college) These requirements apply to a purchase voucher if: (1) the voucher requests a payment under a consulting services contract that was originally not a major consulting services contract, and (2) the contract has been renewed, and (3) the original contract and the renewal contract have a reasonably foreseeable value totaling $15,000 or less ($25,000 or less for an institution or higher education, other than a public junior college).

 1. A statement that the payment complies with the requirements described in Necessity, Selection and Former Employees.